Skip to Content

 How To Cut & Polish Jasper

-If you are interested in checking out the best dremels and dremel accessories for cutting and polishing opals you can find them by clicking here (Amazon link).
+If you want to check out the best dremels and dremel accessories for cutting and polishing opals, you can find them here (Amazon link).

 Is Jasper Hard To Cut?

 Jasper has a hardness of between 6.5 and 7 on the Mohs hardness scale as it is a variety of quartz.
-It is relatively easy to cut because it has a smooth surface when it breaks and can be cut with hand tools or lapidary equipment such as a trim saw or slab saw.
+It is relatively easy to cut because it has a smooth surface when it breaks.
+It can also be cut with hand tools or lapidary equipment such as trim or slab saw.

 Lapidary tools are electrically powered machines using coarse diamond or silicon carbide blades.
 When using hand tools or lapidary equipment, the stone is usually mounted on a dop stick made of metal or in a vise to hold it steady.